guispinoza/geo1004.hw03/hw/03/cpp/README.md

 ## What files are included?
 **main.cpp**

 Main program to be executed, instructions on how to build are provided below.
-Parses the OBJ file
+Parses the OBJ, creates vectors for each object and vertices, where the shells are added to a vector of each object and the faces are pushed into a vector of the shell of each object.
+Creates a CGAL polyhedron for every shells which is then used to generate a ```CGAL::convex_hull_3``` that is used to make the multiple ```CGAL Nef Polyhedron```.
+This result is combined into a single "Big" Nef Polyhedron, where the ```Shell_explorer``` is used to navigate through the exterior, interior and intermediate volumes of the polyhedron to extract the geometries to be written in the final CityJSON file.

 **helpstructCGAL.h**

-Consists of CGAL libraries, definitions and a ```shell_explorer``` structure that parses the shells by navigating through the nef polyhedron's facets and stores the indices of the vertices to the facets.
+Consists of CGAL libraries, definitions and a ```shell_explorer``` structure that parses the shells by navigating through the nef polyhedron's facets, storing the indices of the vertices to the facets and defines semantics.

 **Structures.h**